karlssonerik/go-service-doc/README.md

 You can find a list of all features [here](#features)

 go-service-doc will generate both HTML files to be deployed standalone and a `go` handler, which could be used in your service.
-Here you can find a [deployed example](https://lonnblad.github.io/go-service-doc) of the generated HTML files.
+Here you can find a [deployed example](https://karlssonerik.github.io/go-service-doc) of the generated HTML files.

 ## Usage

 ### Install

-> go get -u github.com/lonnblad/go-service-doc@v0.3.0
+> go install -u github.com/karlssonerik/go-service-doc

 ### Run